MrBJCo/holbertonschool-low_level_programming/makefiles/README.md

 - OBJ: the .o files
 - NAME: the name of the executable
 - RM: the program to delete files
-- The all rule should recompile only the updated source files
+   The all rule should recompile only the updated source files

-- The clean, oclean, fclean, re rules should never fail
+   The **clean, oclean, fclean**, re rules should never fail

-- You are not allowed to have a list of all the .o files
+   You are not allowed to have a list of all the **.o** files

 ```
 julien@ubuntu:~//Makefiles$ ls -1